coderefinery/social-coding/talk.md

 - Groups depending on your code will not want your code to disappear: they might **support** you, send improvements, and share maintenance load.

+.blue[*Wouldn't it make sense to share your favourite cake recipe with your friends and colleagues?*]

 ---

 ## Who owns the copyright for software you write?